clojure-lsp/clojure-lsp/docs/settings.md

 It has the possible key/values:

+- `:clj-kondo`
   - `:level` with available values: `:off`, `:on` with default value of `:on`
   - `:report-duplicates` which will show all linters of the same symbol instead of showing only the first spot.
 Available values: `true`, `false` with default value of `true`
   - `ns-exclude-regex` which will exclude the diagnostics/findings for namespaces that match this regex.
+  - `async-custom-lint?`, whether to async lint custom clojure-lsp linters like unused-public-var, improves UI feedback for huge clojure buffers.
+Experimental, default `false`.

 Example: